rascalmicro/rascal-www/_posts/2013-08-08-logging-science-in-less-than-a-second.markdown

 In science, one of the largest changes in the last 20 or 30 years is the rise of computerized statistical analysis.
 Scientists have long used statistics to analyze their data, but with microcontrollers embedded in everything, we can now gather data more easily than ever before.
 I think it would be fair to say that our ability to gather data has outstripped our ability to manage that data.

 In my experience, researchers manage data in a haphazard way, but only because it's so hard to do better.
 They're often collecting data from multiple instruments simultaneously.
 The data ends up with different timestamps, on various USB sticks or shared fileservers, often in CSV or Excel files, or in some weird text format specific to the instrument.
 The researcher then pulls the data together onto one computer, reconciles the timescales, and analyzes the data using Excel, SPSS, R, Python, or a software tool specific to their research specialty.
+Merging and reformatting the data into a form that you can analyze is painful, mind-numbing work, not worthy of the attention of a scientist.

 I think we can do data collection and management better.
+It's a broad problem, but I'm working on a solution to one narrow slice of it, as I'll explain below.

 ### The event logger ###